 The Company enters into factoring arrangements with recourse for its trade receivables with Tata Capital Financial Services Limited.
-As at 31st March 2024 the Company had factoring facilities in place for trade receivables and amount of INR 105.89 million (31st March 2023: INR 144.72 million) were realised by using these facilities against which the monies were yet to be collected by the financial institution from the Company's customer.
-The Company does not derecognise the receivables from its books since, it does not transfer substantially all the risks and rewards of ownership of the financial asset (i.e. receivables) and a corresponding liability towards the banks is recognised in respect of aforementioned amounts so realised by the Company from the banks but yet to be collected by the financial institution from the Company's customers.
+As at 31 March 2024 the Company had factoring facilities in place for trade receivables amounting to INR 105.89 million were realised by using these facilities against which the monies were yet to be collected by the financial institution from the Company's customer.
+The Company does not derecognise the receivables from its books since, it does not transfer substantially all the risks and rewards of ownership of the financial asset (i.e. receivables) and a corresponding liability towards the banks is recognised in respect of aforementioned amounts so realised by the Company from the banks but yet to be collected by the financial institution from the Company from the banks but yet to be collected by the financial institution from the Company's customers.